-The inverse direction, topology to algebra, is more interesting.
-In this paper, we recover some fundamental concepts in quantum information by following topological intuition.
-This philosophy also leads to new concepts and applications.
+This philosophy also leads to new concepts and applications, such as the string Fourier transform and a pictorial representation of entanglement, Pauli matrices, and local transformations.
 One can introduce diagrammatic protocols and translate them into the usual algebraic protocols using our dictionary of the holographic software.
-This provides a new framework to explore the efficient simulation of physical systems [1-3].
+This provides a new framework to explore the efficient simulation of physical systems.